MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentstartprocessresult_extendederror.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentStartProcessResult.ExtendedError

 ## -description

-Queries for exented errors if the start process for Isolated Windows Environment fails.
+**Deprecated.** Queries for extended errors if the start process for Isolated Windows Environment fails.

 ## -property-value

 HRESULT

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples